 BlueConic domain objects (Profile Properties, Listeners, Dialogues, etc.) provide a standardized way of organizing and managing objects via a navigation widget.
-Read on to learn about tailoring the standard navigation and making your daily life in BlueConic so much easier!
+Read on to learn about tailoring the standard navigation and making your daily life in BlueConic much easier.

 BlueConic standardizes the way you interact with objects.
-So in the examples below we're going to show you how the navigation list works for Listeners, but you will find that it works similarly for Profile Properties, Dialogues, or Segments.
+The examples below highlight how the navigation list works for Listeners, but you will find that it works similarly for Profile Properties, Dialogues, or Segments.

-The navigation list shows you all existing objects and their status, for example:
+The navigation list shows all existing objects and their status, for example:

 As you can see, the overview shows an alphabetically ordered list of listeners with the details of each listener in a number of columns: whether or not the listener is active, the name of the listener and when the listener was last modified.
 Click on the header of a column to sort or reverse-sort the overview.
 A blue dot behind the name indicates the object you visited last.

 Start typing in the search field to limit the overview only to items with matching text: